codehag/documenting-invariants/known_invariants.md

 Motivation: ECMAScript is useful for many applications beyond the web, including on microcontrollers.

+## Prototype of (async) iterators

+When a built-in function creates an iterator, it should specify its prototype to be either %IteratorPrototype% or some %FooIteratorPrototype%.

+Every %FooIteratorPrototype% should have %IteratorPrototype% on its prototype chain when it's created.

+### Violatons

+None so far

+### Rationale

+Make Iterator Helpers work for all built-in iterators. (initial discussion [tc39/ecma262#2045](https://github.com/tc39/ecma262/pull/2045#issuecomment-664992764))

 # Known Landmines, "shoulds"

 ## Hazard of "Exotic" internal slots